How to Remove Write Protection on Micro SD Card

 Before we take off the write protection of your Micro SD card and discuss why it was activated, we should recover the files first.

-Recover Data From a Write Protected SD Card
+How to Recover Data from a Write Protected SD Card

 Your Micro SD card could have turned on write protection for various reasons.
 It could be due to a virus attack, your PC is failing to read the SD card, your SD could be damaged, and many other reasons that led your SD card to automatically enable the write-protect feature to protect your files from being lost forever.
 Therefore, we would recommend you recover and create a copy of your data before you remove write protection from your Micro SD card.